 |Management API (Beta)||Manage or list flags and experiments within your organization.|

 When it comes to feature flag delivery and experimentation, one size does not fit all.
 Amplitude Experiment is built for flexibility to fit in with any architecture and a variety of needs.

 Easiest way to get started delivering flag and experimenting on your client side application.

 Client-side experimentation and feature-flagging involves the client making a request to fetch flags and experiments from Amplitude's remote evaluation servers when the application is initialized.

 Simple and flexible API & SDKs made to fit into any system.

 Server-side remote evaluation involves making a request from your server to Amplitude Experiment's evaluation servers to fetch variants for a user.
-The resulting variants may be used directly on the server or passed back for use on the client (or any other part of your system).
+Use the resulting variants directly on the server or passed back for use on the client (or any other part of your system).

 Fast evaluation for performance minded systems.

 Server-side local evaluation runs evaluation logic on your server, saving you the overhead incurred by making a network request per user evaluation.
 The sub-millisecond evaluation is perfect for latency-minded systems which need to be performant at scale.
-However, since evaluation happens outside of Amplitude, advanced targeting and identity resolution powered by Amplitude Analytics is not possible.
+However, because evaluation happens outside of Amplitude, advanced targeting and identity resolution powered by Amplitude Analytics isn't possible.